Program Cost May Be Reimbursed by Your HSA, HRA or FSA 🎉

 Will naltrexone impact my marijuana use?

-If naltrexone is taken in a targeted dose before consuming cannabis, it is likely have a similar effect as it does with alcohol.
+According to this research, if naltrexone is taken in a targeted dose before consuming cannabis, it is likely have a similar effect as it does with alcohol.

 The study concluded that,